-- the success of our growth strategy and plans regarding opening new stores and entering adjacent and new markets, including our plans to continue expanding into the Dallas/Fort Worth Metroplex, and South Texas; - o our intention to update or expand existing stores; - o our ability to obtain capital for required capital expenditures and costs related to the opening of new stores or to update or expand existing stores; - o our cash flows from operations, borrowings from our revolving line of credit and proceeds from securitizations to fund our operations, debt repayment and expansion; - the ability of the QSPE to obtain additional funding for the purpose of purchasing our receivables; - the effect of rising interest rates that could increase our cost of borrowing or reduce securitization income; - inability to make customer financing programs available that allow consumers to purchase products at levels that can support our growth; - o the potential for deterioration in the delinquency status of the sold or owned credit portfolios or higher than historical net charge-offs in the portfolios could adversely impact earnings; - the long-term effect of the change in bankruptcy laws could effect net charge-offs in the credit portfolio which could adversely impact earnings; - technological and market developments, growth trends and projected sales in the home appliance and consumer electronics industry, including, with respect to digital products, DVD players, HDTV, digital radio, home networking devices and other new products, and our ability to capitalize on such growth; - o the potential for price erosion or lower unit sales that could result in declines in revenues; - o higher oil and gas prices could adversely affect our customers' shopping decisions and patterns, as well as the cost of our delivery and service operations and our cost of products, if vendors pass on their additional fuel costs through increased pricing for products; - o the ability to attract and retain qualified personnel; - both short-term and long-term impact of adverse weather conditions (e.g. hurricanes) that could result in volatility in our revenues and increased expenses and casualty losses; - 12
+- o the success of our growth strategy and plans regarding opening new stores and entering adjacent and new markets, including our plans to continue expanding in the Dallas/Fort Worth Metroplex, and South Texas; - o our intention to update or expand existing stores; - our ability to obtain capital for required capital expenditures and costs related to the opening of new stores or to update or expand existing stores; - our cash flows from operations, borrowings from our revolving line of credit and proceeds from securitizations to fund our operations, debt repayment and expansion; - o the ability of the QSPE to obtain additional funding for the purpose of purchasing our receivables; - o the effect of rising interest rates that could increase our cost of borrowing or reduce securitization income; - o the effect of rising interest rates on sub-prime mortgage borrowers that could impair our customers' ability to make payments on outstanding credit accounts; - inability to make customer financing programs available that allow consumers to purchase products at levels that can support our growth; - o the potential for deterioration in the delinquency status of the sold or owned credit portfolios or higher than historical net charge-offs in the portfolios could adversely impact earnings; - o the long-term effect of the change in bankruptcy laws could effect net charge-offs in the credit portfolio which could adversely impact earnings; - o technological and market developments, growth trends and projected sales in the home appliance and consumer electronics industry, including, with respect to digital products, DVD players, HDTV, digital radio, home networking devices and other new products, and our ability to capitalize on such growth; - o the potential for price erosion or lower unit sales that could result in declines in revenues; - o higher oil and gas prices that could adversely affect our customers' shopping decisions and patterns, as well as the cost of our delivery and service operations and our cost of products, if vendors pass on their additional fuel costs through increased pricing for products; - o the ability to attract and retain qualified personnel;

-- changes in laws and regulations and/or interest, premium and commission rates allowed by regulators on our credit, credit insurance and service maintenance agreements as allowed by those laws and regulations; - o our relationships with key suppliers; - o the adequacy of our distribution and information systems and management experience to support our expansion plans; - the accuracy of our expectations regarding competition and our competitive advantages; - o the potential for market share erosion that could result in reduced revenues; - o the accuracy of our expectations regarding the similarity or dissimilarity of our existing markets as compared to new markets we enter: and - o the outcome of litigation affecting our business.
+- o both short-term and long-term impact of adverse weather conditions (e.g. hurricanes) that could result in volatility in our revenues and increased expenses and casualty losses; - o changes in laws and regulations and/or interest, premium and commission rates allowed by regulators on our credit, credit insurance and service maintenance agreements as allowed by those laws and regulations; - o our relationships with key suppliers; - o the adequacy of our distribution and information systems and management experience to support our expansion plans; - o the accuracy of our expectations regarding competition and our competitive advantages; - o the potential for market share erosion that could result in reduced revenues; - o the accuracy of our expectations regarding the similarity or dissimilarity of our existing markets as compared to new markets we enter; and - o the outcome of litigation affecting our business.